-As advised in our Scheme announcement of November 2020, there has been a significant Court decision that determined schemes like the Pennines scheme were able to make claims on the Fraud Compensation Fund ("the FCF").
-Dalriada has since been working with the Pension Protection Fund ("the PPF"), who manage the FCF.
+As reported in our earlier announcement to members in November 2020, there was a significant Court decision that determined pension schemes like the Scheme were able to make claims on the FCF.
+Dalriada has since been working with the Pension Protection Fund ("PPF"), who manage the FCF.
+While a formal application has not been made in respect of the Scheme, Dalriada has submitted initial evidence to the FCF and we expect the formal application for compensation to be lodged in the next Scheme year (i.e. in the year to 30 June 2023).